-Royal Society for the Protection of Birds provides information on Controlling garden pests with wildlife in mind,
+Royal Society for the Protection of Birds (RSPB) provides information on controlling garden pests with wildlife in mind, and runs the Big Garden Birdwatch.
+Its Wildlife Action Awards encourage children to find out about wildlife, doing practical things to help and telling other people.

-Mobile Phone apps to help with identification:
+Mobile Phone apps to help with identification are: